 Now readers, I did not sneak into his boudoir to get this shot.
 This is honest-to-God the picture Duke Miller sent me for this post which, since the title of his book includes “dog,” is supposed to prove that he actually does live with dogs – or at least sleep with them.

 I met Duke in the author chat room on Booktrope’s (our publisher’s) internal web site in October 2013.
 It was a pretty dull place until he showed up.
 Nothing but tips on how to market your book, or meet and greets with other authors.
 He was so honest, so hilarious, so original I just had to check out his book on Wattpad.

 WOW.
 He blew me away.
 So much so that I wrote a blurb for his back cover, along with several other authors.

-Here’s what I wrote if you can’t read the above: “If John Lennon had been an aid worker in the dark places of the world, this is the book he would have written.
+Here’s what I wrote: “If John Lennon had been an aid worker in the dark places of the world, this is the book he would have written.
 Duke Miller has the same brutal poet’s soul, which, combined with a dry wit and illuminating vision, should make this book an instant classic.”

 But instead of going on my word, read his words for yourself.
 From the Prologue to LIVING AND DYING WITH DOGS.